stegmaja/TSE/README.md

 ### Installation

-In order to run the code follow these steps to install
+In order to install the code follow these steps to install

 1. Navigate to the `mobse` directory.
 2. Execute the `Makefile` by running `make mobse`.